andyatkinson/andyatkinson.github.io/_posts/2025-05-17-postgres-short-alphanumeric-public-id.md

  096WV
 ```

-This type of identifier could be used in a variety of ways.
-For example, a short identifier for transactions or reservations that are unique, help users read and share them in verbal and written communications more easily compared with values in a UUID or GUID format.
+This type of identifier could be used in a variety of ways, such as identifying transactions or reservations in a system, helping users more easily read and share these values verbally and in written communications.

 In database design, we have natural keys and surrogate keys as options to identify our rows.

-For this identifier, we will start from standard surrogate `integer` primary keys, we'll call it `id`.
+For this identifier, we will start from standard surrogate `integer` primary key, we'll call it `id`.
 The `id` `integer` primary key can still be used internally for example for foreign key columns on other tables.

-The `public_id` is short both to minimize space and speed up access, but more so for ease of use by people to read and share the value.
+The `public_id` is short both to minimize space and speed up access, but more so for user experience reasons, being easier to read and share.

-With that said, the space target goal here was to be fewer bytes than a 16-byte UUID.
+With that said, the space target goal here was to be fewer bytes than a 16-byte UUID, which can be achieved with `integer` primary keys and a short fixed-length identifier, with the trade-off of multiple columns.

+Let's get into the design details.

 ## Design Properties
-Here are other properties that are part of the design:
+Here were desired properties of the design:

 - A fixed size, 5 characters in length, regardless of the size of the input integer (and within the range of the `integer` data type)
 - Fewer bytes of space than a `uuid` data type